 When you’re selling ad space in your app, you have two models to choose from — waterfall and real-time bidding (RTB).

 In the waterfall model, the ad server goes through a predetermined list of ad networks, one by one.
 The rankings on this list depend on historical costs and performance.
 Then, the first ad network that meets the price floor wins the ad space.

 It doesn’t even matter if there is a higher bidder lower on the list.

 It is.
 With this model, publishers are missing out on potential revenue.
 Advertisers, on the other hand, don’t get a fair chance to compete.
-For this reason, all sides are turning to in-app bidding.
+For this reason, all sides are turning to real-time bidding.

-App Monetization Trends Wrap Up
+App Monetization Trends Wrap-Up

 However, at this point, they are already miles behind.

 If you consider yourself a strategic thinker, you don’t wait for your competitors’ next move.
 By analyzing the state of the mobile app market, you can recognize trends and patterns yourself.

 Hopefully, this article on app monetization trends has made your work a bit easier.